MM#009 Default HESSI Target

 Dear RHESSI Collaborators,

-Solar activity continues to be at a very low level.
-Yesterday's
+Solar activity is at a very low level.
+The newly spotted region in the

 See http://www.SolarMonitor.org for images and